SF-WDI-LABS/interviews/README.md

 Smarter approach: `"A star is a luminous sphere of plasma"`.

-Given solution run time: O(1), since it only looks up to 41 characters into the string.

 **Bonus**: Modify your function so that we can use shorthand to save characters, by replacing the word "and" with "&".

-Given bonus solution run time: O(1), since we'd only have to check up to like 82.